 A 300-bed hospital can anticipate a report of a wrong site surgery event reaching a patient in an operating room an average of once each year.

-Surgeons have a 20% to 25% chance of performing a wrong site surgery at least once in their career.
+Surgeons have a 25% chance of performing a wrong site surgery at least once in their career.